Events in Prague

 🛒Prague Easter Markets

-Dates vary yearly Old Town Square, Wenceslas Square
+Dates vary yearly Old Town Square & Wenceslas Square

 Free market